 An SPI mock exam is offered for students about six times a year.
 Students can take the exam for free as many times as they want to prepare for the real SPI test, which companies commonly use to screen applicants.

 For the purpose of fostering students who can consider their career path independently and develop more career awareness, we encourage students to do an internship.
 It will also help them define their career direction before entering the workforce.
-There is some information about internships on the JAIST Career Support homepage, and transportation expenses are partially paid.
+There is some information about internships on the JAIST Career Support homepage.

 Job interview training